travong/Wazooly/README.md

 ### Networking
 - [Add list of network requests by screen ]

+let query = PFQuery(className:"LoginScreen")
+query.whereKey("User1", equalTo: currentUser)
+query.findObjectsInBackground { (Plate_Number: [PFObject]?, error: Error?) in
+   if let error = error {
+      print("Unregistered Vehicle.")
+   } else if let Plate_Number = Plate_Number {
+      print("Good to Go!")
+   }
+}

+Screen 1
+-Screen one will ask the user to log in with their username and password Screen 2
+-Screen two will allow for the user to either scan the license plate or manually input it Screen 3
+-Screen three will take the license plate that was pushed through in screen two, and determine if that vehicle is registered or not.

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]